 My journey continues, but here’s what I learned through my years of research about the importance of flavor elements when I pair wine with cheese.

 - Let’s start with salty.
-Salt is a wine friendly element.
+Salt is a wine-friendly element.
 The salt in cheese softens the hardening elements, such as astringency, in the wine.
 It works well with highly acidic wines too.
-And salt gives the perception of body to a somewhat weaker wine.
+And salt gives the perception of the body to a somewhat weaker wine.

 - Next, is sweetness.
 My personal experimentation became useful here as the pairing suggestion is somewhat counterintuitive.
 It is best to pair wines that contain a hint of sweetness vs a very dry wine.
-The astringency (bitterness) element in a dry wine is exacerbated by the flavors in a strong cheese, which negatively impact the flavors of both.
+The astringency (bitterness) element in a dry wine is exacerbated by the flavors in a strong cheese, which negatively impacts the flavors of both.
 A Riesling pairs very well with most cheeses.
-In fact, the more powerful the cheese flavor profile, the better it can handle a sweeter wine.
+The more powerful the cheese flavor profile, the better it can handle a sweeter wine.
 Such a classic pairing is Tawny Port with any of the strongly flavored, blue-veined cheeses.